Best Vegan Chocolates That Melt – 5 Delicious Choices [2023]

 The almond milk chocolate bar is created of coconut sugar, cocoa butter, cacao beans, blanched almond flour, sunflower, lecithin, and sea salt.

-Although you might worry this chocolate has a strong almond taste, it doesn’t, and I would suggest it for any kind of recipe.
+Although you might worry this chocolate will have a strong almond taste, it doesn’t, and I would suggest it for any kind of recipe.

-This is a 100% organic, plant-based, vegan, non-GMO chocolatier.
-Chocolate bars that are individually packaged can be an excellent opportunity to try the taste before committing to large amounts that melting chocolates are generally sold in.
+This is a 100% organic, plant-based, vegan, non-GMO chocolate.
+Bars that are individually packaged can be an excellent opportunity to taste-test before committing to large amounts that melting chocolates are generally sold in.

-Yes, another bar by Taza has made it to this list!
-This time it’s a bar with incredibly dark chocolate, perfect for making dark chocolate cakes and decadent brownies.
+This time Taza's offering incredibly dark chocolate, perfect for making dark chocolate cakes and decadent brownies.

 It’s still vegan chocolate made of only organic ingredients.
 It does not contain gluten or GMOs.

-It is, in my opinion, the most “melty” chocolate from this variety of bars.
+It is, in my opinion, the most “melty” chocolate from this selection of bars.

-Taza also offers these bars in various flavors, including more sweet options if you don’t want such a high percentage of cocoa/a bar of chocolate that’s not so dark.
+Taza also offers these bars in various flavors, including less bitter options if you don’t want such a high percentage of cocoa/a bar of chocolate that’s not so dark.

-They offer 60% toffee, almond, and sea salt flavor bars and a 70% Coconut flavor chocolate bar.
-There are three other options; however, regardless of your choice, they are equally delicious!
+They offer 60% toffee, almond, and sea salt flavor bars and a 70% coconut flavored chocolate bar.
+There are three other options, all equally delicious!

-This is another fantastic vegan chocolate available in smaller bags of 9 ounces.
+This is another fantastic vegan chocolate available in smaller 9-ounce bags

-But, you can buy boxes of 3 or 6 for bulk purchase and a budget-friendly choice.
+But, you can buy boxes of 3 or 6 for a bulk and budget-friendly purchase.

 This chocolate has always been a favorite since, unlike other melting chocolates, this one is incredibly delicious to eat plain.